 Bates White is a great place to begin your career, whether you are looking for a summer internship or a full-time position after graduation.
 Both provide opportunities to learn valuable skills, make significant contributions, and grow your career.

-Bates White’s Summer Consultant Program (ranked #7 of the top 10 summer intern programs for consulting firms) is an intensive 10-week internship that provides rising seniors with an opportunity to develop the skills needed to become a Bates White Consultant.
+Bates White’s Summer Consultant Program (ranked #2 of the top 10 summer intern programs for consulting firms by Vault) is an intensive 10-week internship that provides rising seniors with an opportunity to develop the skills needed to become a Bates White Consultant.
 As a participant, you’ll receive extensive training and perform a mix of challenging and interesting quantitative and qualitative assignments.
 You’ll work side-by-side with experienced professionals and interact with senior-level staff.
 And, you’ll have a Sponsor and a Peer Coach who will provide mentoring and help you become acclimated to Bates White.

 The program’s events and social activities are especially popular.
 Ranging from city tours and sports outings to community service projects and dinner with senior leadership, these activities help you get to know employees across the firm.